What is a Mixed Offering?

 Types of Payment Methods

-Generally, the method of payment selected by an acquirer provide some valuable insights regarding the acquirer’s perception about the ability to realize synergies from the upcoming deal or about the value of its own equity.
+The method of payment selected by an acquirer often provides some valuable insights regarding the acquirer’s perception about the ability to realize synergies from the upcoming deal or about the value of its own equity.
 For example, if an acquirer believes that its own equity is overvalued, it would likely prefer an all-stock payment.
-At the same time, if an acquirer strongly believes that it would be able to realize the synergy potential of the deal, it would prefer an all-cash payment to reap all future benefits.
+If the acquirer strongly believes that it will be able to realize significant synergy potential from the deal, it would prefer an all-cash payment, so as to put itself in the best position to reap all future benefits.

 Nowadays, mixed offerings are a prevalent payment method in M&A deals.
-For major deals, it is probably the only available type of payment.
-The popularity of the mixed offering method can be explained by its flexibility.
-An acquirer who finances the deal using mixed offering may experience the benefits of both cash and stock payment at the same time.
+For major deals, it is often the only realistically available type of payment.
+The popularity of the mixed offering method can also partly be explained by the flexibility it offers the acquirer.

 Factors Affecting the M&A Payment Method Selection

-An M&A transaction is a sophisticated process whose ultimate success depends on many factors.
-Due to such reasons, the selection of the payment method appropriate for the transaction is not straightforward as it seems.
+An M&A transaction is a sophisticated process, whose ultimate success depends on many factors.
+The selection of the payment method most appropriate for the transaction is not always as straightforward as it seems.
 Generally, the selection process involves the consideration of various factors.
-Since the mixed offering is a payment method that combines both cash and stock payments, the following factors can affect the optimal mix of the payment methods:
+The following factors can affect the optimal mix of payment methods: